 It is important that the Company speak to employees and outside constituencies with a single voice, and that management serve as the primary spokesperson.

 The proceedings and deliberations of the Board and its committees are confidential.
 Each director shall maintain the confidentiality of information received in connection with his or her service as a director.

-The Board, acting through the Corporate Governance and Nominating Committee, should conduct a self-evaluation at least annually to determine whether it is functioning effectively.
+The Board, acting through the Corporate Governance and Nominating Committee, should conduct a self-evaluation and an evaluation of each member of the Board at least annually to determine whether it is functioning effectively.
 The Corporate Governance and Nominating Committee should periodically consider the mix of skills and experience that directors bring to the Board to assess whether the Board has the necessary tools to perform its oversight function effectively.
 Each committee of the Board should conduct a self-evaluation at least annually and report the results to the Board, acting through the Corporate Governance and Nominating Committee.
 Each committee’s evaluation must compare the performance of the committee with the requirements of its written charter, if any.

 In performing its functions, the Board is entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
 The Board shall have the authority to retain and approve the fees and retention terms of its outside advisors.